tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > false

-Note: Instead of writing our own `all` function, we could have used the builtin `every` array method instead:
+Note: Instead of writing our own `all` function, we could have used the built-in `every` array method instead:

 ```javascript
 [1, 2, 3].every(x => x < 5);